-In this model, the state-level ISAO reports directly to the state CISO.
-The organizational services in this model could include security awareness and training, security operations center, and partnerships.
+In this model, the state-level ISAO reports directly to the state CISO (see Figure 4).
+The organizational services in this model could include security awareness and training, the security operations center, and partnerships.
 The advantages of this model include being directly integrated with the state's security team and being within the state's IT agency.
-One disadvantage is potential communication challenges among the state's homeland security department, state law enforcement, and National Guard.
+One disadvantage is potential communication challenges among the state's homeland security department, state law enforcement, and the National Guard.